Child dies after getting hit by car while riding bike

 Officials believe that the weight of the student's backpack may have played a factor in causing her to swerve.
 Additionally, the young girl was not wearing a helmet.

-The driver did stop to help and will not face charges at this time.
-"This is a tragic situation," BCSO official Johnny Garcia told KENS 5.
+BCSO confirmed the driver involved will not be facing charges at this time.

 Northside ISD officials confirmed that the girl was a 5th-grade student at Kallison Elementary.
+She has only been in attendance at the school for a couple of weeks.
 Grief counselors will be at the school to help support students.

+"Whether it's a staff member or a student it's always a difficult thing and we always work to be prepared to help students and help staff explain and work through some of those questions they may have," NISD spokesperson Barry Perez said.

+"While we won't fully understand ourselves, we want to make sure we provide that emotional support as best we can."